“A complaint that is not heard by the organisation is more damaging than a complaint that is received, acknowledged and remedied” Francis Report, 2013

 If you are complaining about a service that you or someone else has experienced it is recommended that you contact the organisation that provides the care as they are best placed to investigate the issues raised.

-If you want to complain about anything else, please email the CCG at firstname.lastname@example.org.
+If you want to complain about anything else, please contact the CCG - see contact details below.

-Main provider contact details for making complaints and complements
+Main provider contact details for making complaints and compliments

 The CCG's Commitment to You